Faux railway station

 Faux is a railway station in Faux, Court-Saint-Étienne, Walloon Brabant, Belgium.
 It opened in 1901 on the Line 140 (Ottignies - Fleurus - Charleroi).

 Location

 The railway station is located in Faux, Court-Saint-Étienne, Walloon Brabant, Belgium.
 Faux station is located at kilometric point 7.30 on line 140, from Ottignies to Marcinelle (Charleroi), between the stations of Court-Saint-Étienne and La Roche.

 History

 The Belgian State Railways Administration put the stopping point of Faux into service on 1 August 1901.
 It was originally a simple stopping point depending on the station of La Roche.

 In 1909, this stopping point became a full stop; a building, equipped with a counter and facilities for unloading parcels and goods, was built at this time.

-Faux became an unmanned stopping point again in 1964.
+Faux became an unstaffed stopping point again in 1964.
 The station building has since been demolished.